Skip to content

 Compliance with the SPARQL 1.1 standard

 Each commit to https://github.com/ad-freiburg/qlever triggers an automatic conformance test against the W3C's SPARQL 1.1 test suite.
-To see the results of the latest commit:
+The test results for the current master branch can be found at https://qlever.dev/sparql-conformance-ui .

 1. Got to https://github.com/ad-freiburg/qlever/commits/master/

-2. Click on the #... for the latest commit
+2. Click on the #... of the commit you are interested in

 3. Search for "sparql-conformance"